adligo/xml_io.adligo.org/README.txt

 Also give all the chicken vs egg problems with java and xml (which one comes first).

-I am scoping this project as a java first to xml and back to java project, if you really want a good well typed schema use jaxb, write your schema first and then adapt your java objects to it.
+I am scoping this project as a java to xml to java project for internal serialization (storage to disk and network communication) , if you really want a good well typed schema use jaxb, write your schema first and then adapt your java objects to it.